NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 NREL's HPC group has recently created [a set of optimized Tensorflow drivers](https://github.com/NREL/HPC/tree/master/workshops/Optimized_TF) that maximize the efficiency of utilizing Eagle's Tesla V100 GPU units.
 The drivers are created for various Python 3 and Tensorflow 2.x.x versions.

-Here, we also provide an [extended environment version](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/env_example_optimized_tf.yml) for using GPUs.
+The repo provides an [Anaconda environment version](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/env_example_optimized_tf.yml) for using these drivers.
 This environment is based on one of the [example environments](https://github.com/NREL/HPC/blob/master/workshops/Optimized_TF/py37tf22.yml) provided in the [Optimized TF repo](https://github.com/NREL/HPC/tree/master/workshops/Optimized_TF).

-**The provided environment currently works for Python 3.7, Tensorflow 2.2, and the latest Ray version**
+**The provided Anaconda environment currently works for Python 3.7, Tensorflow 2.2, and the latest Ray version**

-*Make sure you follow the [instructions for installing the optimized TF environment](https://github.com/NREL/HPC/tree/master/workshops/Optimized_TF) explicitly!*
+*Make sure to follow the [instructions for installing this particular environment](https://github.com/NREL/HPC/tree/master/workshops/Optimized_TF) explicitly!*

 ## Allocate GPU node

 *The following instructions are the same for both regular and Optimized TF versions of the Anaconda environments*

 Running experiments with combined CPU and GPU nodes is not so straightforward as running them using only CPU nodes (either single or multiple nodes).
-You will need to submit heterogenous jobs using slurm.
-Here, we will see how to submit heterogenous jobs for RLlib experiments, by allocating both CPU/GPU resources.
+Particularly, heterogenous jobs using slurm have to be submitted.

-We begin at first by specifying some basic options, similar to above:
+Begin at first by specifying some basic options, similarly to previous section:
 ```batch
 #!/bin/bash  --login

 #SBATCH --account=A<account>
 #SBATCH --job-name=cartpole-gpus
 #SBATCH --time=00:10:00
 ```
 The slurm script will clearly define the various jobs.
-These jobs include the CPU nodes that will carry the environment rollouts (multiple iterative runs of the OpenAI Gym's `reset` and `step` functions), and the GPU node for policy training.
-Eagle has 44 GPU nodes, where each node has 2 GPUs.
-You can request either one GPU per node (`--gres=gpu:1`), or both of them (`--gres=gpu:2`).
-For the purposes of this tutorial, we will utilize one GPU core on a single node.
+These jobs include the CPU nodes that will carry the environment rollouts, and the GPU node for policy learning.
+Eagle has 44 GPU nodes and each node has 2 GPUs.
+Either request one GPU per node (`--gres=gpu:1`), or both of them (`--gres=gpu:2`).
+For the purposes of this tutorial, one GPU core on a single node is utilized.

-In total, we distinguish the nodes in the following categories:
+In total, slurm nodes can be categorized as:
  * A head node, and multiple rollout nodes (as before)
  * A policy training node (GPU)

-You have to include the `hetjob` option for both the rollout nodes and the policy training node.
-For this experiment, we request three nodes, with all 36 cores of each to be used for environment rollouts.
-Then, we request a single GPU node:
+Include the `hetjob` header for both the rollout nodes and the policy training node.
+Three CPU nodes are requested to be used for rollouts and a single GPU node is requested for policy learning:
 ```batch
 # Ray head node
 #SBATCH --nodes=1